johnkerl/miller/docs6b/docs/data-cleaning-examples.md

 <!---  PLEASE DO NOT EDIT DIRECTLY.
 EDIT THE .md.in FILE PLEASE. --->
 # Data-cleaning examples

-Here are some ways to use the type-checking options as described in :ref:`reference-dsl-type-tests-and-assertions` Suppose you have the following data file, with inconsistent typing for boolean.
+Here are some ways to use the type-checking options as described in [Type-checking](reference-dsl-variables.md#type-checking).
+Suppose you have the following data file, with inconsistent typing for boolean.
 (Also imagine that, for the sake of discussion, we have a million-line file rather than a four-line file, so we can't see it all at once and some automation is called for.)

 <pre class="pre-highlight">
 <b>cat data/het-bool.csv</b>